The Heart of Change

 line_figure_phone_400_wht_9858<Ring Ring><Ring Ring>

-?
-Yes.
-Can you retell your Nerve Curve as a storyboard and highlight your ‘ah ha’ moments?
+B: Yes.
+Can you retell your Nerve Curve experience as a storyboard and highlight your ‘ah ha’ moments?

-?
-OK.
-Do not panic.
+B: OK.
+No need to panic.
+Take a long breath and exhale slowly.
 The story you have told is very common.
 Many of our fears of failure originate from early memories of experiencing ‘education by humiliation’.
-It is a blunt motivational tool that causes untold and long lasting damage.
+It is a blunt and ineffective motivational tool that causes untold and long lasting damage.
 It is a symptom of a low quality education system design.
-Education is an exercise in improvement of knowledge and understanding.
-The unintended outcome of this clumsy educational tactic is a belief that we cannot solve problems ourselves and it is that invalid belief that creates the self-fulfilling prophecy of repeated failure.
+Education is an exercise in improvement of knowledge, understanding, capability and confidence.
+The unintended outcome of this clumsy teaching tactic is a belief that we cannot solve problems ourselves and it is that invalid belief that creates the self-fulfilling prophecy of repeated failure.

-Yes!
+L: Yes!
 And I know I can solve maths problems – I do it all the time – and I help my children with their maths homework.
-So it is not the maths that is triggering my fear.
+So, it is not the maths that is triggering my fear.
 What is it?

 emotion_head_mad_400_wht_7632The next picture was of the teacher who was telling me off.
 Or rather the face of the teacher.
 It was a face of frustration and anger.
 I drew a thought bubble and wrote in it “This small, irritating child cannot solve even a simple maths problem and is slowing down the whole lesson by bursting into tears everytime they get stuck.
 I blame the parents who are clearly too soft.
 They all need to learn some discipline – the hard way.